-- Safety glasses with side shields
+- ► Safety glasses with side shield:

+- Eye and face protection

 - Chemical goggles.

-- Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.